wkgcass/Latte-lang/README.md

 #How to build

-`JRE 8` is the only thing required.
+`JDK 8` is the only thing required.

 The project is managed by `Maven`, you can use `Maven 3` to build automatically